-- Current financial value is created at the expense of society and the environment and is not sustainable in the long term. - Sustainable economic development happens within planetary boundaries and with a solid social foundation. - Therefore, organisations should aim to create integrated value for all its stakeholders. - Organisations have the responsibility to measure and internalise unwanted effects of their activities on social and environmental values.
+- Current financial value is created at the expense of society and the environment and is not sustainable in the long term. - Sustainable economic development happens within planetary boundaries and with a solid social foundation. - Therefore, organisations should aim to create integrated value for all its stakeholders. - Organisations have the responsibility to measure and internalise unwanted effects of their activities on society and the environment.